-Note.
-Blank values were not reported in the original paper or are otherwise not calculable.
-See the section on effect sizes and power analyses in the supplementary for more details. *Not used in the required sample size calculations as the p values were not significant.

-Extensions

-We added two extensions based on identified several developments in the follow-up literature on contagion.
-For example, Smith et al. (2016) found that even the serial number of an object can carry the contagion effect, as earlier serial numbers signal being “temporally closer to the origin (e.g., the designer or artist who produced it)” than later numbers, even when the amount of physical contact was controlled for.
+(2016) found that even the serial number of an object can carry the contagion effect, as earlier serial numbers signal being “temporally closer to the origin (e.g., the designer or artist who produced it)” than later numbers, even when the level of physical contact was controlled for.
 They referred to the example of original vinyl pressing of the Beatles’ White Album; approximately three million were produced, making its scarcity relatively low, but vinyls with earlier serial numbers were sold for higher prices than did those with later ones.
-The contagion effect was observed even though the artists themselves may not have come into the vinyl pressings themselves, since they are ostensibly factory-produced objects.
-Huang et al. (2017) suggested that future research on the concept of contagion can focus on aspects of the process that may drive the contagion effect, such as physical contact, rather than aspects such as the contagion’s valence to “broaden and deepen existing models of contagion”.
+Huang et al. (2017) suggested that future research on the concept of contagion can focus on aspects of the process that may drive the contagion effect, such as physical contact, to “broaden and deepen existing models of contagion”.

-With this direction in mind, we aimed to extend the replication by considering temporal effects and physical contact.
-We examined whether contagion is impacted by how much time has passed since the previous owner touched the object, and the necessity of physical contact with the person for the contagion effect to manifest.
+We therefore aimed to extend the replication by further examining the role of physical contact: whether the desire to have physical contact with the person is needed for the contagion effect to manifest, or whether it can be a desire to have non-physical contact with this person.

-Extension 1: Physical proximity without physical contact

-The review of contagion provided in Newman et al. (2011) stressed the importance of physical contact as a necessary prerequisite for the contagion effect to occur, yet more recent studies suggested that this may not be the case.
+The theoretical model that Newman et al. (2011) used to define the contagion effect specified that physical contact is a prerequisite for the effect to occur — the “essence” of a person is imbued into an object through physically touching the item.
+This model is reflected in the measures for contagion in the original study; they all involve physically touching a person or object (e.g. “How much would you want to give this person a hug or shake their hand?”)

+However, more recent studies argued that physical contact is not necessary for the contagion effect to occur (Huang et al., 2017; Morales et al., 2018).
+They posited that, among other vectors of “contamination”, just being close to an object is enough for a person to “contaminate” it.
 For example, Kim and Kim (2011) found that an object can become “infected” just by being in the general vicinity of a source of “contamination”, without the source of “contamination” ever having to come into actual physical contact with the object itself.
-Stavrova et al. (2016) found that contagion can affect objects that do not even physically exist: even a piece of music can be “contaminated” by the intentions of the person who made them.
-In some cases, physical contagion may not occur with people where handshaking and/or hugging is not culturally prevalent for people who are not familiar with each other.
-For example, under some circumstances physical contact with the imagined person might not seem relevant or possible, such as if we were to run this during the height of COVID-19 pandemic or in cultures that oppose physical contact between certain persons, such as cultural or religious views regarding physical contact between members of the opposite sex.
-We therefore added a measure of contagion that involves a meeting that features physical proximity yet without physical contact.
+Furthermore, Stavrova et al. (2016) found that contagion can affect objects that do not even physically exist: even a piece of music can be “contaminated” by the intentions of the person who made them.